Rudraparbat/travelease/README.md

 ### Befor Running The Container :-

-#### Create A .env File In The Project Directory And Follow Step No. 6 From Installation and Set-up Without Docker
+#### Create A .env File In The Project Directory And Follow Step No. 4 From Installation and Set-up Without Docker

 3. Start The Docker Container
 ```bash
 docker-compose up --build
 ```

+### Note :- If There Is Any Error Like  "web-1  | exec /app/entrypoint.prod.sh: no such file or directory" Then Change File Type From CRLF TO LF

 ## Local Server Always Available At :-  http://127.0.0.1:8000/